 What are the different types of scars?

-- Hypertrophic scars: This type of scar tissue is characterized by excessive collagen deposits that cause the scar to appear raised, but not to the degree observed with keloids.
+This type of scar tissue is characterized by excessive collagen deposits that cause the scar to be raised, but unlike true keloid scars, which are abnormal neoplastic growths, hypertrophic scars stay within the site of the original injury or surgical scar.

-- Acne scars: There are many different types of acne scars, but most commonly these scars are caused by a lack of collagen that produces a pitted (or atrophic) scar.
+There are many different types and shapes of acne scars, from rolling, to boxcar, to icepick, but very commonly these scars are caused by a lack of normal wound healing, with collagen that produces a pitted (or atrophic) scar.
+Acne scarring can be among the most socially consequential scarring, but unfortunately is also stubborn to treat in many cases.

 How scar tissue forms